ziyao233/limine/PROTOCOL.md

 `rsp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).
-An invalid return address of 0 is pushed to the stack before jumping to the kernel.
+An invalid return address of 0 is pushed to the stack before jumping to the executable.

 All other general purpose registers are set to 0.